Kinto/kinto-signer/README.rst

     :target: https://coveralls.io/github/Kinto/kinto-signer?branch=master

-**Kinto signer** is a `Kinto <https://kinto.readthedocs.io>`_ plugin that introduces `digital signatures <https://en.wikipedia.org/wiki/Digital_signature>`_ in order to guarantee integrity and authenticity of collections of records.
+**Kinto signer** is a `Kinto <https://kinto.readthedocs.io>`_ plugin that signs records with a `content signatures <https://github.com/mozilla-services/autograph/blob/master/signer/contentsignature/README.rst>`_ to guarantee their integrity and authenticity.

 How does it work?